 Rickets can cause significant health problems for your child, including a delay in growth and deformities of their bones, such as bowed legs and thickened wrists or ankles.
 Some children may also experience muscle weakness, widespread bone pain, or teeth problems.

 In order to find out if your child has rickets, your child’s doctor needs to do blood tests to check the vitamin D level; kidney, liver, and parathyroid function; and electrolyte levels.
 Bone x-rays may also be needed.

 If your child is diagnosed with rickets, treatment typically involves taking vitamin D, calcium, and phosphorus supplements by mouth.
-Your child’s doctor will tell you how much of these supplements you need give your child.
+Your child’s doctor will tell you how much of these supplements you need to give your child.

 Can you prevent your child from getting rickets?